tamalchowdhury/tamalwebsite/blog/2020/2-3-js-before-nodejs/index.md

 - Focus on the JavaScript specific concepts to have an easy time with Node
 - Build something! don’t worry, you will do just fine!
   Comment on this post and let me know what you think

+## Comments:

+**Leo**: I love your article, I already covered the basic js moving unto the intermediate and I study to be a full-stack js developer with react and node as my main target.
+Thanks again.

+**Adale**: I’ve been spinning my wheels looking at all these promises and courses online but very few take the time to explain things quickly and simply.
+I haven’t replied to a blog post in many years.
+I am so appreciative of what you do here.
+This site is a real resource.
+I will be taking your Udemy course recommendation.